 It depends on the child.
-Many five-year-olds demonstrate the maturity to pay attention during a 35-minute class and follow instructions well.
+Many five-year-olds demonstrate the maturity to pay attention and follow instructions during a full class.
 On the other hand, some kids who are much older behave in such a way that shows they do not have the same maturity.
 It has less to do with physical ability and age than it does with willingness to try hard.
 That's one of the reasons we encourage everyone to try a free class first.
-And it's also why we added the Little Dragons program for ages 4-5.
+And it's also why we added the Dragons program for ages 4-5.

 We expect all students to:

-Students are allowed to attend any/all classes for their age and belt each week, but we recommend a mimimum of 2-3 classes each week for the best results.
+Students are allowed to attend any/all classes for their age and belt each week, but we recommend an average of 3 classes per week for the best results.
 Setting a schedule and being consistent is important.
 It is better to attend 2 classes every week than it is to miss a week or two and try to make it up with 6 classes in one week.

-Our class schedule is designed to be flexible.
+Our martial arts program is designed to be flexible.
 Every student will have a class they can attend four days a week.
 That way, as your schedule changes, we will still be available to you.
 We don't pick which days you come - you do!

 There's a difference between a student practicing their form and/or one-steps at home in a safe space and trying to spar, punch and kick family members, friends and the furniture.
 Students should never spar outside the school or perform martial arts techniques that could hurt themselves or others (or your furniture).